rodweleo/test-assessment-app/README.md

 ## Deployment

-The application has been deployed for demonstration purposes.
-Access it here.
+The application has been deployed for demonstration purposes and accessible here: (https://the-greenwheels.vercel.app )

 - ## API Reference
   - Supabase is used to fetch and manage data from the assetLocation.csv and driverStatus.csv files.